adamweldon/retrocausalrecursion/README.md

 The Survival Principle: At each Planck time interval, multiple potential trajectories exist in quantum superposition.
 These trajectories must complete full circuits through both causal and retrocausal domains of the torus.
 Only those trajectories that maintain resonant coherence through the complete toroidal cycle survive to manifest in the next refresh.

 Least Action Emergence: The surviving resonant trajectory automatically becomes the least action path for the next refresh.
-This explains why nature appears to "choose" minimum action paths - they are the only trajectories that can maintain stable resonance through both domains of the toroidal flow.
+This explains why nature appears to "choose" minimum action paths - they are the only trajectories that can maintain stable resonance through both domains of the toroidal flow amongst adjacent resonances.

 Motion and Energy Transfer: What we observe as motion is the sequential manifestation of these surviving resonant trajectories across refreshes.
-Energy doesn't move "through" space but rather propagates as patterns of resonant trajectory survival.
+Energy doesn't move "through" space but rather propagates as patterns of resonant trajectory.
 Inertia emerges as the self-reinforcing tendency of established resonant patterns to maintain coherence across refreshes.
+This can be understood as a moving standing wave of causal accumulation at the boundary.

 Mathematical Expression:
 S[trajectory] = ∮(causal + retrocausal)
 Only when S maintains resonance: trajectory → reality

-This mechanism transforms the static toroidal geometry into a dynamic computational engine, where the boundary doesn't just encode information but actively selects which possibilities become actualized through resonant survival.
+This mechanism transforms the static toroidal geometry into a dynamic computational engine, where the boundary doesn't just encode information but actively selects which possibilities become actualized through resonant survival with adjacant resonances.

 This concrete physical articulation provides the foundation for all mathematical formalisms and conceptual relationships described throughout the framework that follows.
 With these foundational premises established, we proceed to the Recursive Rosetta Stone, which serves as a navigational key to the comprehensive framework that follows.